Muscle is made up of mostly protein, so it’s no surprise that a high-protein diet can help you build more of it.

 Calculate Your Protein Needs

 Protein is made up of amino acids that act as building blocks for your body’s cells and tissues, including muscle mass.
-Meaning, your muscle is made up of protein.
+This essentially means, your muscle is made up of protein.

 Muscle Protein Synthesis (MPS) vs. Muscle Protein Breakdown (MPB)

-Amino acids are also used for muscle protein synthesis (MPS) - the process of repairing and maintaining muscles after intense use.
+Amino acids are also used for muscle protein synthesis (MPS) - the process of repairing, maintaining, and growing muscles after intense use.

 When muscles are used during exercise or strenuous activity, it creates micro-tears and leads to muscle protein breakdown (MPB).
-Amino acids are then shuttled to your muscles to start repairing this damage and synthesizing new tissue to replace the damaged ones.
+Amino acids are then shuttled to your muscles to repair this damage and synthesize new tissue to replace the damaged ones.

 This process doesn't automatically lead to bigger muscles (there is a little more needed for that), but it can make your muscles stronger or adapt to the type of training that caused the tears in the first place (1).

-This can be achieved through a combination of increased protein intake, a strategic strength training routine, adequate rest (this is when MPS occurs), and often plenty of calories to support weight gain overall (bulking diet).
+This can be achieved through a combination of increased protein intake, a strategic strength training routine (studies suggest a minimum of twice per week), adequate rest (this is when MPS occurs), and often plenty of calories to support weight gain overall (bulking diet).

-Depending on individual factors like fitness level and starting body composition, it is also possible to lose weight and gain muscle at the same time, but this is not ideal for everyone and your rate of muscle growth is significantly less than following a standard weight gain approach.
+Depending on individual factors like fitness level and starting body composition, it is possible to lose weight or fat while building muscle simultaneously, but this is not ideal for everyone and your rate of muscle growth is significantly less than following a standard weight gain approach.

 How Much Protein Do You Need to Gain Muscle?

-Your protein needs are most directly related to your muscle mass - the more you have and the more you use it, the more protein you need.
+So how much protein do you need to put on muscle?
+Your protein needs are directly related to your muscle mass - the more you have and the more you use it, the more protein you need.

-Age and fitness level can also impact how much protein is required to promote muscle growth.
+Age and activity level also impact how much protein is required to promote muscle growth.

 Bodybuilders and weightlifters have higher protein needs because they are looking to add mass and are simultaneously using their muscles more than the average person or non-lifter.

-Many fitness enthusiasts recommend about one gram of protein per pound of body weight, but this likely isn’t a perfect approach for everyone and the research varies on this topic depending on age, fitness level, and overall body composition goals (2,3,4,5,6,7,8,9).
+Many fitness enthusiasts recommend about one gram of protein per pound of body weight for building muscle, but this high protein intake likely isn’t a perfect approach for everyone and the research varies on this topic depending on age, fitness level, and overall body composition goals (2,3,4,5,6,7,8,9).

 What the Science Says